Study at UEA

 All applicants must be able to demonstrate an acceptable level of English language proficiency before they can be admitted onto any course or programme.
 The level of English proficiency required will depend on the course.
 Please contact firstname.lastname@example.org if you would like to check what level of English we will require for any particular course.
 You can view the English language qualifications that we accept by clicking here.

-Offers are based on asking for minimum grades in two electives, English and Mathematics.
+Offers are based on asking for minimum grades in one elective, English and Mathematics and one grade in a remaining compulsory or elective subject.
 The grades required vary by degree and are illustrated below for guidance purposes.

 A comparison to GCE A-level requirements is provided for reference.
 A full course list can be found on our website.
 Where specific A Levels are required for any course, an elective in that subject will be required for HKDSE.